haihala/gmtk-2022/README.md

     -> Gain 1-2 gold
     - Shit...
 Forgot I had to take care of the dog
     -> Battle, but harder

-Encounter "Trading"
-- Would you like to browse my wares?
-  - Yes please
-    - Buy ammo
-    - Buy batteries
-    - Buy a mystery box
-      - Is nothing
-  - No thank you

 ## Battle System